WHYY-TV: Delaware programming

 Since channel 12's move to Wilmington in 1963, the production of programming catering to Delaware interests has been part of the station's remit.
-For 46 years, the flagship program covering issues in Delaware was the nightly Delaware Tonight, which began production when channel 12 was activated.
+For 46 years, the station ran a nightly news program, under various names and in various time slots, starting with Delaware Tonight, which began production when channel 12 was activated.

+The program had previously aired under multiple titles and formats, including Today in Delaware and TV 12 News, with Delaware Tonight used during two distinct periods: 1963–1972 and 2000–2009.

 The Great Recession brought funding and budget cuts that led to a dramatic restructuring and slimming down of Wilmington operations.
-In June 2009, it announced Delaware Tonight would be canceled after 46 years, to be replaced with a weekly program titled First and expanded online news coverage.
+In June 2009, it announced Delaware Tonight would be canceled after 46 years in production under various titles, to be replaced with a weekly program titled First and expanded online news coverage.
 It also closed a Dover bureau it had opened just two years prior and put the Linden Building facility on the market, calling it expensive to operate.

 The cuts led to blowback from many corners of Delaware politics and media.
 Longtime The News Journal columnist Harry Themal declared in a column that "WHYY doesn't care about Delaware".
 In December, the city of Wilmington filed a petition to deny WHYY-TV's license renewal as a leverage move; the protest was denied in 2010.
 Senator Ted Kaufman, who had served on the public broadcaster's advisory board, delivered a speech on the floor of the United States Senate calling on the FCC to require more Delaware coverage as a condition of renewal.

 In 2019, WHYY's Wilmington operations moved from the Linden Building to space in the historic Crosby and Hill Building on Market Street in the city's LoMa district.
 The building houses a newsroom and radio recording studios but no television studios, with those facilities being maintained exclusively in Philadelphia.